nweaver-blockchain/blockchain-names/gns.md

 cryptographically authenticated.
 A zone is identified not by human readable names but by a public key used to sign the data, forming the only globally consistent namespace.
-Instead, users are intended to create a local configuration mapping human readable zone names to public keys, creating a deliberately inconsistent global namespace.
+Instead, users are intended to create a local configuration mapping individual human readable zone names to public keys, which would create an inconsistent global namespace.

 The GNS system is also incomplete: it only specifies the wire format and the resolution client.
 Actually obtaining the data elements